 RIP: Overhairing, HELLO: Hair Health

-@isabelleclarkee Get my products from @_edwardsandco dc: Isabelle15 🌻 #fyp #slickbun #modelbun # Tutorial #Cheveu #isabelleclarke #xyzbca ♬ STAY - The LAROI Kid & Justin Bieber
+@isabelleclarkee Get my products from @_edwardsandco dc: Isabelle15 ? #fyp #slickbun #modelbun # Tutorial #Cheveu #isabelleclarke #xyzbca ?
+STAY ?
+Le Kid LAROI & Justin Bieber

 When we think back on our daily hair routine, we feel a little guilty.
-We put our hair through SO much - heat, hairspray, pull, pull.
+We put our hair through SO MUCH? heat, hairspray, pull, pull.
 Well, not in 2023.
-Instead, hair health and hair love are coming back into the chat.
+Instead, hair health and hair love are back in the chat.
 In the past two years, we've seen an increase in heat-free styling hacks, hair-loving trends (think #maskbun and #hairslugging), not to mention so much love for natural hair (side note: if you haven't seen Tracee Ellis Ross's Hair Tales docu-series, get started now!).
 This will combine and culminate in 2023, and your scalp and hair will tell that story.